kiba/Writings/atg/chp6_diplomacy.md

 Somehow that didn't feel all that egregious to diplomat Gerry Parkinson.
 For sure, he was a participant in this himself, especially as he walked across a moon to meet with the leader of an amphibious species, the Ohnes.

 Accompanying him was Doctor Daniel Jackson himself, who found himself a victim of a misunderstanding.
 More importantly, Jackson was the leading expert on alien cultures.
 To many in the galaxy, he was the face of Earth, not the diplomatic corp.
 Thankfully, he was a pretty good diplomat himself.

-"You do the translation and I do the talking, correct?"
-Parkinson said.
-"Then we discuss the demand together."
+"So, the Nem guy is the," Parkinson tried to refresh his memory.
+"The guy who kidnapped you and almost killed you."

+"That's right.
+He's going to be present to make his offer of reparation to me," Jackson answered.

+"The guy with the crown, that's the king, right?"

+"That's the best I can put it, yes."

+They continued this conversation until they reached the meeting table.

 Despite the fact that it was a first contact situation, this wasn't the first time that the Ohnes interacted with humanity.
 One of their own, Omoroca, helped foster a rebellion on Earth against the system lord Belus.
-Four thousand years later, Omoroca's mate, Nem, interrogated and almost killed Doctor Daniel Jackson.
+Four thousand years later, Omoroca's mate, Nem faked Jackson's death.

+Now, on the other side of the table, Nem was there.

+"Hello, my name is Gerry Parkinson, a diplomat of the United States of America.
+I come here to negotiate an alliance with you agains the Goa'uld."

 ***